 - Lack of intent;

 - Lack of knowledge;

 - Animal harmed was not protected by the law;

 - Evidence acquired through an illegal search or seizure;

 Call Animal Cruelty Attorney San Diego Vikas Bajaj Today

 When you face criminal charges for animal cruelty your future hangs in the balance.
 If you are convicted you can face lengthy terms of imprisonment, expensive monetary fines, and open yourself up to civil liability.
 Hiring an experienced San Diego animal cruelty defense attorney is the best way to reduce the possibility of these debilitating consequences.
-Contact the Law Office of Vikas Bajaj, APC today to schedule a free consultation.
+Contact the Law Office of Vikas Bajaj, APC today to schedule an initial consultation.